Groupthink: Marks & Spencer and British Airways

 Another example of groupthink from the corporate world is illustrated in the United Kingdom-based companies Marks & Spencer and British Airways.
 The negative impact of groupthink took place during the 1990s as both companies released globalization expansion strategies.
 Researcher Jack Eaton's content analysis of media press releases revealed that all eight symptoms of groupthink were present during this period.
 The most predominant symptom of groupthink was the illusion of invulnerability as both companies underestimated potential failure due to years of profitability and success during challenging markets.
 Up until the consequence of groupthink erupted they were considered blue chips and darlings of the London Stock Exchange.
 During 1998–1999 the price of Marks & Spencer shares fell from 590 to less than 300 and that of British Airways from 740 to 300.
-Both companies had already featured prominently in the UK press and media for more positive reasons to do with national pride in their undoubted sector-wide performance.
+Both companies had previously been prominently featured in the UK press and media for more positive reasons, reflecting national pride in their undeniable sector-wide performance.